andrewkhun/post-install-config/README.md

 <h2>Configure Users</h2>
 <p>
+Users are creators and owners of tickets and by using osTicket they can track the status of their tickets.
 To configure Users who will submit tickets into the osTicket system, navigate to the Agent panel then click on Users -> Add New.
 Here we will create two new Users.
 </p>
 <p>
 <img src="https://imgur.com/d75tPfh.png" height="70%" width="70%" alt="osTicket"/>